 Rhys Roth, Director

 Rhys Roth is Director of the Center for Sustainable Infrastructure (CSI) at The Evergreen State College which is helping to bring innovation, new tools, and sustainability excellence to infrastructure planning and investment in the Pacific Northwest.
-Rhys authored CSI’s influential inaugural report, Infrastructure Crisis, Sustainable Solutions and the first ‘5 Big Goals for 2040’ CSI report, Rewiring the Northwest’s Energy Infrastructure.
+Rhys authored CSI’s influential inaugural report, Infrastructure Crisis, Sustainable Solutions and the first and second ‘5 Big Goals for 2040’ CSI reports, Rewiring the Northwest’s Energy Infrastructure and A Northwest Vision for 2040 Water Infrastructure.
 Prior to founding CSI, Rhys co-founded and helped lead for over 15 years the non-profit group Climate Solutions.

 Andrea Ramage, CSI Innovation Lab, Founder & CEO of Somersault Consulting LLC